andreea-lucau/Notes/web_operations.md

 * load test the production system
 * think about the whole stack(both software and hardware) and rethink the whole application if needed

+## Dev ond Ops Collaboration and Cooperation

+If devs and ops are completely separated, they will not be able to help eachother and share information.
+Share responsability for reliability produces better results.If devs also have an oncall rotation, they are more incentives to think about reliability.

+Advises for optimizing the deployment process:

+* the build and deployment should be repeatable and fully automated
+* have a good staging environment
+* make deployment as fast as possible - the order of minutes

+Example of tools that can be shared between devs and ops:

+* live debugging tools - the extra information needed by a dev when building a system is often the same needed by an ops when debugging the live system
+* feature flags